kruchelski/scream-in-despair/README.md

   <img src="https://img.shields.io/github/license/kruchelski/scream-in-despair?labelColor=0f21a1&color=777777" alt="Project License" />
 </p>

 #### Important Note: This is a Work in Progress.
-At this moment only the scheduled function is working and not the function to interact with mention
+At this moment some bugs may occur

 #### Important Note 2: This project was done for studying purposes.
 The idea was based in the [endless screaming Twitter profile](https://twitter.com/infinite_scream)